Investment Case Studies

 Greybull bought Metalrax in a public to private transaction and relaunched the firm as Arc Specialist Engineering in March 2013.
 The acquisition helped secure not only a future for the business but also the jobs of over 400 employees.

 During Greybull’s ownership, Arc became a profitable cash generative business and made several strategic acquisitions to grow the Group.
-Following the successful turnaround and many years of profitable trading, Arc was acquired in 2017 by its management team, backed by private equity.
+Following the successful turnaround and many years of profitable trading, Arc was acquired in 2017 by a private equity fund.